-In March 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting," which includes multiple provisions intended to simplify accounting for share-based payments.
-This new standard is effective for our interim and annual periods beginning January 1, 2017 and early adoption is permitted.
-We are currently evaluating the impact of this standard on our condensed consolidated financial statements.
+In March 2016, the FASB issued ASU 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting," which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
+This standard is effective for our interim and annual reporting periods beginning January 1, 2017, and early adoption is permitted.
+We elected to early adopt this standard in the quarter ended June 30, 2016.
+The impact of the early adoption was as follows: